segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 The Usage page shows what plan the workspace is on, what data volume that plan includes, and how much data you have already used in the current billing period.
 If you have used more data volume than your plan includes, the page shows information about how much data is in overage.

-Click the billing period dropdown at the top of the page to see a cumulative, daily report of data volumes by source for the current and last five billing periods, and an overview of the last twelve months of data volumes.
+Click the billing period dropdown at the top of the page to see a cumulative daily report of data volumes (by source) for the current billing period.
+The last five billing periods are also available, along with an overview of the last twelve months of data volumes.

 ## What is the difference between an event and an object?

-We know this sounds like a non-sequitur, but understanding events and objects will help you understand how MTUs are calculated.
+We know this sounds like a non-sequitur, but understanding the difference between events and objects helps you understand how MTUs are calculated.

-An event is a data collection triggered in response to a user action: a [Track call](/docs/connections/spec/track/), or a [Page](/docs/connections/spec/page/) or [Screen](/docs/connections/spec/screen/) call if the action was to navigate to a new page.
-Events take place in a single moment in time, and include a name and **properties**.
-When an event happens more than once, it creates a new Event record rather than updating an existing one.
+An event is a data collection triggered in response to a user action: a [Track call](/docs/connections/spec/track/) (or a [Page](/docs/connections/spec/page/)/[Screen](/docs/connections/spec/screen/) call if the action was to navigate to a new page).
+Events take place in a single moment in time, and include a name, timestamp, and **properties**.
+When an event happens more than once, it creates a new Event record (with a new timestamp) rather than updating an existing one.
 For example, a user browsing a product catalog might generate several "Product Viewed" events, which might include the product name, price, and category.

 This is in contrast to "Objects" which represent a single thing that persists over time and can be updated.
 Objects have "traits" (instead of properties) which record information about that object, and which can change over time.
-For example a "user" object could have a trait of "email" which doesn't change often, but could also have a [computed trait](/docs/personas/computed-traits/) like `logged_in_last_7_days`.
+For example a "user" object could have a trait of "email" which doesn't change often, but could also have a [computed trait](/docs/personas/computed-traits/) like `logged_in_last_7_days` that changes between `true` and `false` based on how much they use your site.

-## MTUs and Cloud sources
+## MTUs, object throughput, and Cloud sources

-If you use [Cloud sources](/docs/connections/sources/about-cloud-sources/) to pull in data from your third party services (in addition to tracking your users with Segment library sources), the data from these cloud apps _might_ increase your MTU counts.
+If you use [Cloud sources](/docs/connections/sources/about-cloud-sources/) to pull in data from your third party services (in addition to tracking your users with Segment library sources), the data from these cloud apps _can_ increase your MTU counts and object counts.

 There are two types of cloud sources: **object sources**, and **event sources**.
 Object sources bring in information about entities, such as a person or company, which can change and have their properties updated over time.
 Events happen once in time, so while their properties don't change, they can also happen more than once over time.
+(See [above](#what-is-the-difference-between-an-event-and-an-object) for more on objects vs events.)

-**Object sources do not increase your MTU count** because the data included doesn't usually contain an IDs.
-(Object sources _do_ affect your total object count for storage destinations.
-More on this later.)
+**Object sources _do not_ increase your MTU count** because the data included doesn't usually contain an ID.
+Object sources can only send to Warehouses, and _do_ affect the total object count which is used to calculate your [throughput](#what-is-throughput).
 Some examples of object-sources are [Salesforce](/docs/connections/sources/catalog/cloud-apps/salesforce/), [Zendesk](/docs/connections/sources/catalog/cloud-apps/zendesk/), and [Stripe](/docs/connections/sources/catalog/cloud-apps/stripe/).

-**Event sources _can_ create new MTUs** because each event coming from this source includes either a userID or an anonID associated with the event.
+**Event sources _can_ create new MTUs** because each event coming from this source includes either a `userId` or an `anonymousId` associated with the event.
 Some examples of event sources are [Vero](/docs/connections/sources/catalog/cloud-apps/vero/), [Drip](/docs/connections/sources/catalog/cloud-apps/drip/), and [Youbora](/docs/connections/sources/catalog/cloud-apps/youbora/).

 > success ""
 > **Tip!** You can check the **Collections** section of a cloud-source's Segment documentation to see what type of data it sends.
-The Collections table lists each data type sent from the cloud source, and if that data is an Object or an Event.
+The Collections table lists each data type sent from the cloud source, and tells you if that data is an Object or an Event.

 ## MTUs and Protocols

+> success ""
+> Protocols is a Business Tier feature.
+If you are on a Free or Team plan, this section does not apply to you.

 Segment's Protocols product allows you to selectively [filter and block your incoming data](/docs/protocols/schema/) to prevent malformed data from reaching destinations including your data warehouses and other storage solutions.